arildandreassen/arild_andreassen_messenger_app/README.md

 Both actions will send the message to any clients connected.

+3. `Shift+Enter` will create a new line, and the message can contain multiple lines

 ## Notes

 1. The app is currently not handling server failures, so if the server is not running and the app attempts to connect, there is no notification that it's not connected.
 Messages sent will be sent into oblivion.